-Apply for the Master of Clinical Pharmacy (MClinPharm)Apply Now
+Apply for the Master of Clinical Pharmacy (MClinPharm) through the Dunedin campus in 2023Apply Now

 The Master of Clinical Pharmacy (MClinPharm) degree comprises both advanced-level taught papers and a research component and is designed for registered pharmacists working in professional areas such as community pharmacy, hospital pharmacy and industrial pharmacy who require advanced level knowledge and research skills to progress their careers.